Video: Goose Creek man beaten by Arkansas law enforcement - NewsBreak

 Worcester is facing several charges including battery, assault, and terroristic threatening.
 Attorney Carrie Jernigan is representing Worcester and is calling for her client to be released or transferred.

-“Our 4th amendment protects us against what you saw in that video and that is why swift action has to be taken,” says Jernigan.
+“Our 4th amendment protects us against what you saw in that video and that is why swift action has to be taken,” says Jernigan.3 Arkansas officers suspended after video captures beating

 Evidence in the investigation has been turned over to the FBI.
 The involved officers are on paid administrative leave pending an outcome of the review.